verrazzano/docs/DEVELOPMENT.md

    git clone --recurse-submodules https://github.com/verrazzano/docs.git
    ```

-   If you accidentally cloned this repository without `--recurse-submodules`, you'll
+   If you cloned this repository without `--recurse-submodules`, you'll
    need to run the following commands inside the repository:

    ```shell